Mentor Areas

 The GBVRG

-The Gender-Based Violence Research Group (GBVRG) is the lab for Dr. Millan AbiNader at the University of Pennsylvania’s School of Social Policy and Practice.
-Dr. AbiNader performs mixed-methods research to understand the social ecology of gender-based violence (GBV), with particular attention to intimate partner violence-related fatalities, rural communities, and vicarious traumatization among frontline workers.
+The Gender-Based Violence Research Group (GBVRG) is the lab for Dr. Millan AbiNader at the University of Pennsylvania’s School of Social Policy and Practice, and her collaborators.
+Dr. AbiNader is a mixed-methods researcher who seeks to understand the social ecology of gender-based violence, with particular attention to intimate partner violence-related fatalities.
+She also researches how one’s social and geographic position, like race or rurality, affects one’s experience of gender-based violence and investigates how organizational environment, like human resource policies, affects survivor-client experiences.
 The GBVRG works on a variety of projects, ranging from supporting local non-profits that do anti-violence work to quantitative data analysis of national administrative data.
 GBV is a complex social phenomenon, with a diverse network of antecedents that requires a transdisciplinary approach to prevention and intervention.
-GBVRG members work across disciplines, with collaborators from the community and researchers across the country on projects in order to develop effect prevention interventions.
+GBVRG members work across disciplines, with collaborators from the community and researchers across the country, on projects to develop effective prevention interventions.

 Preferred Qualifications